phani-sudo/build-guide-1/topic/k2c-qli-build-ga/howto_build.rst

 Set up the environment and generate eSDK:

-.. note:: When the eSDK generation build command is complete, the images
+.. note:: When the eSDK generation is complete, you can see the images
-          are generated in the following directory: ``<workspace_path>/build-qcom-wayland/tmp-glibc/deploy/sdk``.
+          in the following directory: ``<workspace_path>/build-qcom-wayland/tmp-glibc/deploy/sdk``.

 1. After building the ``meta-qcom-hwe`` with QSC CLI: